charkster/SCARF/README.md

 In the docs directory I am missing a document describing how edge_counter.sv works...
 I should be adding that soon.
 I use a single SCARF register map to control 4 instances of edge_counters.

+SCARF can also be used as an emulation channel for mixed-signal ASICs or mixed-signal blocks on SOCs.
+This is when the ASIC or SOC digital block is implemented in an FPGA.
+A SCARF register map can be implemented in the FPGA and loaded with DAC values which correspond to analog voltages and currents.
+ADC, autocal and comparator models can be controlled with the loaded DAC values, and use-cases can be emulated (including fault conditions).
+This can be very useful when testing firmware drivers for the ASIC or SOC before it tapes-out.